 XSLT eXtensible Stylesheet Language Transformations

-S-100 Readiness Levels
+S-100 Readiness Levels and Compliancy Categories

+Introduction

 A key issue when developing new Product Specifications within the S-100 framework is the ability to communicate to the wider community the completeness of the Specification and its readiness for operational use.
-This is also further complicated by the many different types of operational settings for Product Specifications under development, and not all of which require all S-100 components; thus the concept of S-100 Readiness Levels has been adopted by the Hydrographic Services and Standards Committee (HSSC).
+This is further complicated by the many different types of operational settings for Product Specifications under development, not all of which require all S-100 components; thus the concept of S-100 Readiness Levels has been adopted by the Hydrographic Services and Standards Committee (HSSC).

+In addition, a discovery metadata attribute was introduced in S-100 to indicate the “compliancy category” of an S-100 based Product Specification and products based on it.
+S-100 Ed.
+5.2.0 Part 4a clause 4a-5.5 defines four compliancy categories ranging from “Category 1” (conformance with the S-100 General Feature Model, spatial model, and feature catalogue specification) to “Category 4”, which is the fullest compliance with S-100.

+The concepts of “readiness level” and “compliancy category” have orthogonal meanings.
+Broadly, the readiness level indicates to what degree the Product Specification is ready for operational use, while the compliancy category indicates to what extent the Product Specification adheres to the relevant components of the S-100 framework.

+Readiness levels

 The readiness levels concept shows a progression from an idea to regular use, and allows the IHO community to gain a clear understanding of whether the Specification is ready for endorsement and approval.
 This will also allow other non-IHO stakeholder organizations who are leveraging the S-100 framework to gauge when their Product Specifications meet an appropriate readiness level for transition to live operation.

-The following table lists the prerequisite components to meet each S-100 Readiness Level.
-Note that it is required that all S-100-based Product Specifications conform to S-100 and both the Feature Catalogue and the Portrayal Catalogue must use the published S-100 infrastructure and process for creation and maintenance.
+The following table indicates the components required or recommended at each S-100 Readiness Level.
+Note that “required or recommended” must be modulated by the intended compliancy category – if the intended compliancy category does not require a component it may be omitted.